 Order Processing – Dealing Desk Broker

 When trading with a Dealing desk broker, your orders are filled by the brokerage.
+Read this research article on limit orders in the financial markets.

 In most cases, your BUY or SELL order is filled by the brokerage taking an opposite position to your trade.
 This is usually the case with a market market or a dealing desk forex broker.